EHRI/rspub-gui/docs/rst/rsgui.install.macinst.rst

 .. figure:: ../img/install/mac/mpt_mac_install_10.png

-    Welcome message of the install wizzard
+    Welcome message of the install wizard

 The wizard opens with a welcome message.
 Click `Continue`.